 Totally, entirely, completely, absolutely, fully, wholly, entirely, etc. – These words don’t usually add anything to your sentence and they are a red flag to some agents and writers.

-Quite/somewhat/sort of - These words don't usually add anything to your sentence and they are a red flag to some literary agents and publishers (and of course your readers!).
+Quite/somewhat/sort of – These words don’t usually add anything to your sentence and they are a red flag to some literary agents and publishers (and of course your readers!).